25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Data-Structures.md

 Data-structures can be envisioned as:

 1. Mathematical / Logical models / Abstract data-types (ABTs): Define data and operations but no implementation details.
-Abstract view.
+Abstract view
    - _Example:_ An abstract data-type: _List_
      - Store a given number of elements of a given data-type
      - Write/Modify elements at a position (index)